Friday, 24 June 2011

 When we paid the bill, we were astonished at how little it was.
 The room, including breakfast, was €21, the four-course dinner, with wine, for two was €32, and the afternoon coffees, beer and aperitifs came to €7.
 It was undoubtedly the best value French hotel that we had ever stayed in.

 We left just before eight and were soon back at les Sauvages proper, going past the other hotel, which looked desolate, we were pleased to see.
 We were back at last on the GR7, having left it a day and a half ago.

 This took us up through the little town, with its church and shop and vegetable gardens, and on into the fields.

 Rising further, we came to a wide, stony way, with the tell-tale straightness of a Roman road.
-It would have provided access across the mountains from the Rhône to the Loire, but fell into ruin and was rebuilt in the seventeenth century on the orders of Louis XIV.
+It provided access across the mountains from the Rhône to the Loire, but fell into ruin until it was rebuilt in the seventeenth century on the orders of Louis XIV.

 We followed this for a couple of kilometres, imagining ourselves humble seventeenth-century travellers, trudging along in the dust behind the coaches of the gentry.

 As it was early in the day, we were fresh enough in the legs and well enough fed to enjoy this pretence.